Every successful business relies on reviews.

-The simple answer is that you need to get as many high-quality reviews as possible.
+The simple answer is you need to get as many high-quality reviews as possible.
 Doing so will bring all of those well-reviewed benefits we discussed earlier.

 While you can’t directly ask for reviews on Yelp, as that breaks their terms of service agreement, you can ask people to “check you out on Yelp.”
 Any format of that works just so long as you don’t ask for a review.

-So your best bet for positioning on Yelp is actually just personal pushing.
+Your best bet for positioning on Yelp is actually just personal pushing.

 Set up your Yelp profile, claim your business, and display the sticker they send you in a prominent location.

-Then when you’re interacting with customers and receive positive feedback, direct them toward Yelp.
+Then, when you’re interacting with customers and receive positive feedback, direct them toward Yelp.